 - a very small, firm, and painless sore where the bacteria entered the body, usually on the penis, anus, or lips that can be easily missed

 - swollen lymph nodes in the area near the sore

 - a skin rash that doesn’t itch, commonly found over the body that includes the palms of the hands or soles of the feet

 - swollen lymph nodes

-As many people can be infected with an STD without experiencing any visible symptoms, practicing safe sex is crucial if you want to prevent STD infection.
-Though the only way to completely prevent an STD is abstinence from any type of sexual contact or contact with open sores and bodily fluids of an infected person, there are other ways to prevent STDs.
 Condoms during intercourse and dental dams or barriers during oral sex are proven effective when used correctly.
-And refraining from sex with multiple partners and instead opting for a monogamous sexual relationship can also help to prevent STDs.
+Refraining from sex with multiple partners and instead opting for a monogamous sexual relationship can also help to prevent STIs.

 Some STIs, such as HPV and hepatitis A and B, have vaccines available.
 It’s important to talk to a healthcare provider about vaccines available to you.

 It’s also very important to be tested for HIV regularly if there’s a risk for any STI.
 Early diagnosis of HIV allows for early intervention of effective antivirals.